 Safety when cycling road and mountain bikes in the winter and in snow: Tips for riding technique

 Especially in winter, the main thing to remember is safety first!
 You should adapt not just your clothes, but also your tires and riding style to the changing weather.

 How to Turn while Cycling on Ice and Snow

-Immediately after entering the bend, locate its exit and throttle your speed so as not to slip.
+Immediately as you enter the bend, locate its exit and reduce your speed so as not to slip.
 Slow down in good time so you don't waste your grip on the braking manoeuvre.
 You should assume a relaxed posture.
-Never engage the front brake while turning.
+It is important to not use or to only sparingly use the front brake.

-The technique is practically the same as when on loose gravel.
-Shift your weight slightly backwards to the inside of the turn.
+The technique is practically the same as when on loose gravel: Shift your weight slightly backwards to the outside of the curve and keep your pedal low.
 This presses the tires into the snow and gives you added stability.

 Your weight should be distributed evenly over both tires when the center of gravity is placed over the central bottom bracket.
 The upper body moves towards the front wheel and the arms are slightly angled.

-After having passed the crest of the curve, set yourself in an upright position again.
-A lot of careful feeling is needed to build the grip between tire and surface.
-It's best to press the bike firmly on the ground with your arms and legs and steer whenever you feel you are losing your grip.
+After having passed the crest of the curve, realign yourself into an upright position.
+Building the grip up between the tire and the surface is simply a matter of feeling it.
+It's best to press the bike firmly on the ground with your arms and legs and steer whenever you feel you are losing grip.
 Your center of gravity should be above the nose of the saddle.